arcticmatt/pencil-flip/content/Writing & Literature/field_trip_report1.md

 The same situation can be viewed in completely different ways, depending on whose eyes are doing the viewing.

-Nonetheless, from the few poems I’ve read, I would say Anne’s style is fairly confessional.
+&nbsp;&nbsp;&nbsp;&nbsp;Nonetheless, from the few poems I’ve read, I would say Anne’s style is fairly confessional.
 She talks about her life in diary detail, breaking down familial deaths and suicide attempts with a keen precision.
 However, at the risk of sounding obvious and cliche, we must remember